AI Knowledge & LogicAI Analytics & Insights

 How to use AI-powered data collection to automatically extract structured insights from every conversation — product issues, cancellation reasons, customer behavior, bot performance, and more.

-Every conversation contains valuable information — why a customer is unhappy, what product they're interested in, whether the bot handled the issue well, how long the team took to respond.
+Every conversation contains valuable information — why a customer is unhappy, what product they're interested in, whether the bot handled the issue well, what the customer ultimately wanted.
 Data Collection lets you automatically extract this information and turn it into structured, reportable data.

 You define the questions.
 The AI reads every conversation and answers them for you.